 Just five were chosen, each receiving £400 to buy film making equipment and £25 per hour to make their videos.

-The range of activities include fitness sessions, football training sessions, boxing, cookery, chess and mindfulness courses.
+The range of activities includes fitness sessions, football training sessions, boxing, cookery, chess and mindfulness courses.

 Pete, whose Skip Beatz brand is well-recognised among Bedfordshire children thanks to his outreach work with local schools, approached the PCC for some of the coronavirus funding to provide online fitness content.